V0idMatr1x/SimpleFetch/README.md

 ## Usage

-- Make Sure you have Python 3 or later installed!
+- Make Sure you have Python3 or later installed!
 - add the simple_fetch.py script to your home directory.

 ### ZSH